ss1611/CS220-AU-portfolio-1/README.md

 # CS220 AU portfolio
 ## Overview
-This is a overview for my portfolio which centres around myself, both academically and interests outside of university.
+This is a overview for my portfolio which centres around myself and my interests, both academically and outside of university.

 It demonstrates the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for
 - a personal website